New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Preliminaries

-Moreover, since $(T^k x)_{k\ge0}$ is Fejér monotone with respect to $S$ by~\eqref{eq:assT}, standard arguments in convex feasibility theory imply that the sequence converges to a point in~$S$ with the same order of decay. \end{remark}
+Moreover, since $(T^k x)_{k\ge0}$ is Fej\'er monotone with respect to $S$ by~\eqref{eq:assT}, the Fej\'er-tail estimate \cite[Proposition~5.4 (iv)]{Bauschke2017} argued as, e.g., in \cite[Theorem~5.12]{Bauschke2017} converts the above distance estimate into convergence of the iterates to a point in~$S$ with the same order of decay. \end{remark}

-\begin{assumption} The stepsize sequence \((\alpha_k)_{k\ge1}\) satisfies \begin{enumerate}[label=(\roman*)] \item \( \alpha_k\in(0,1); \) \item \( \alpha_k\to 0; \) \item \(\displaystyle \limsup_{k\to\infty}\,\left(\frac{1}{\alpha_{k+1}}-\frac{1}{\alpha_k}\right)<2; \) \item \(\displaystyle \lim_{k\to\infty} \, \frac{\alpha_{k}}{\alpha_{k+1}} = 1.\) \end{enumerate} \end{assumption}
+\begin{assumption} The stepsize sequence \((\alpha_k)_{k\ge1}\) satisfies \begin{enumerate}[label=(\roman*)] \item \( \alpha_k\in(0,1]\); \item \( \alpha_k\to 0; \) \item \(\displaystyle \limsup_{k\to\infty}\,\left(\frac{1}{\alpha_{k+1}}-\frac{1}{\alpha_k}\right)<2; \) \item \(\displaystyle \lim_{k\to\infty} \, \frac{\alpha_{k}}{\alpha_{k+1}} = 1.\) \end{enumerate} \end{assumption}

 These conditions are fulfilled, for instance, by the standard choice

 Assumption~\ref{ass:alphan} is in line with the classical stepsize requirements for Halpern-type iterations.
 In his seminal paper, Halpern~\cite{Halpern1967} already identified the two basic asymptotic conditions